 SME Legal Services

-Being a small or medium sized business does not mean that it should be run with a small or medium mindset.
-Running a business, big or small, requires the same input, if not more in the case of a small or medium sized business, and a small or medium sized business is exposed to the same risks of a large business.
+Being a small or medium-sized business does not mean that it should be run with a small or medium mindset.
+Running a business, big or small, requires the same input, if not more in the case of a small or medium-sized business, and small or medium-sized businesses are exposed to the same risks of a large business.
 However, large businesses can generally absorb much more risk.

 Larger businesses rely on staffed legal departments to cater for their legal needs, but small and medium business usually neglect the legal side of their business, simply because they don't have the resources to employ full-time legal professionals.

 We at Botha Bezuidenhout Attorneys Inc understand the legal risks of small and medium businesses because we fall into the same category.
 We not only understand the risks, but we can also relate to the concept of "limited resources".
 That is why we developed the SME Legal Assistance product, which is aimed to provide an affordable solution for small and medium-sized businesses, to cater for all their legal needs.